asyncapi/generator/.changeset/proud-brooms-accept.md

 "@asyncapi/generator": patch
 ---

-update the git context for the docker versioning.
+Updated the method for importing the Nunjucks filter dependency